Pacific Islander Student Association presents “Rooted in Resilience” - SUU News

 “Last year, we couldn’t have a showcase because of COVID so this year is extra special,” said senior dancer Suria Savusa.
 “It’s also pretty bittersweet because it’s my last showcase and I’m definitely going to miss it.”

-The showcase is PISA’s main event each year and is the highlight of spring semester for Polynesian and Pacific Islander students at SUU.
+The showcase is PISA’s main event each year and is the highlight of the spring semester for Polynesian and Pacific Islander students at SUU.
 For SUU students who moved to Cedar City from the islands, PISA is their second home.

 “This club is a family,” Hawai’i dancer Austin Ewing said.
 “It’s so much fun each time we perform because there’s so much love that comes with it.
 All of us together onstage, that’s a lot of love.”